Install with Helm

 resource to represent the workload cluster and store relevant data, such as the workload cluster’s local domain.kubectl apply --context $MGMT_CONTEXT -f- <<EOF apiVersion: admin.gloo.solo.io/v2 kind: KubernetesCluster metadata: name: ${REMOTE_CLUSTER} namespace: gloo-mesh spec: clusterDomain: cluster.local EOF

-Prepare a Helm values file to provide your customizations.
-To get started, you can use the minimum settings in the following example file as a basis.
-These settings enable all components that are required to install the Gloo data plane components in the workload cluster.
+- Prepare a Helm values file to provide your customizations.
+To get started, you can use the minimum settings in the following profile as a basis.
+These settings enable all components that are required for a Gloo data plane installation.

 Add resource limits for the gloo-mesh-mgmt-server